 JDAs – Maximizing Their Value

-September 4, 2018 - Job Demand Analyses (JDAs) have become increasingly more important to employers.
+Job Demand Analysis (JDAs) have become increasingly more important to employers.
 For those who intend to deploy pre-employment physical function screens, the Uniform Guidelines on Employee Selection Procedures state that a thorough JDA is needed.
 With the passage of the Americans with Disabilities Act, a JDA should be used to define the essential functions of the job, including the physical demands that the work requires.
 By doing so the accommodation process will flow much smoother.
 Finally, when an employee becomes injured, a JDA will allow medical professionals to set realistic and applicable rehabilitation goals, as well as to more accurately determine if an employee can be released to work.

 While a JDA sounds better than sliced bread, a typical JDA also usually comes with three weaknesses that restrict it from providing its maximum benefit.